Gruyère cheese: Varieties

 Gruyere (as a Swiss AOC) has many varieties with different age profiles, and an organic version of the cheese is also sold.
 A special variety is produced only in summer in the Swiss Alps and is branded as Le Gruyère Switzerland AOC Alpage.

-Generally, one can distinguish the age profiles of mild/doux (minimum five months old) and réserve, also known as surchoix (minimum ten months old).
+Generally, one can distinguish the age profiles of mild/doux (minimum 6 months old) and réserve, also known as surchoix (minimum 10 months old).
 In Switzerland, other age profiles can be found, including mi-salé (7–8 months), salé (9–10 months), vieux (14 months), and (cave aged), but these age profiles are not part of the AOC.

 Le Gruyère AOP Premier Cru

 Le Gruyère Premier Cru is a special variety, produced and matured exclusively in the canton of Fribourg and matured for 14 months in cellars with a humidity of 95% and a temperature of 13.5 °C.

-It is the only cheese that has won the title of the best cheese in the world at the World Cheese Awards five times: in 1992, 2002, 2005, 2015, and 2022.
+It is the only cheese that has won the title of the best cheese in the world at the World Cheese Awards five times, in 1992, 2002, 2005, 2015, and 2022.

 Similar cheeses

 L'Etivaz is a very similar Swiss hard cheese from the canton of Vaud.
 It is made from raw cow's milk and is very similar to aged Gruyère in taste.
-In the 1930s, a group of 76 Gruyère producing families felt that government regulations were allowing cheesemakers to compromise the qualities that made good Gruyère so special.
+In the 1930s, a group of 76 Gruyère-producing families felt that government regulations were allowing cheesemakers to compromise the qualities that made good Gruyère so special.
 They withdrew from the government's Gruyère program, and "created" their own cheese - L'Etivaz - named for the village around which they all lived.
 They founded a cooperative in 1932, and the first cheese cellars were built in 1934.

 The French Le Brouère cheese, made in nearby Vosges, is considered a variant of Gruyère.

-(graviera) is a popular Greek cheese which resembles Gruyère and is an EU Protected Designation of Origin.
-There are Naxian varieties (produced from cow's milk) that tend to be milder and sweeter, and various gravieras from Crete, which are produced from sheep's milk.
+(graviera) is a popular Greek cheese, which resembles Gruyère and is an EU Protected Designation of Origin.
+Some Naxian varieties (produced from cow's milk) tend to be milder and sweeter, and various gravieras from Crete are produced from sheep's milk.

-Kars gravyer cheese is a Turkish cheese made of cow's milk or a mixture of cow's and goat's milk.
+Kars gravyer cheese is a Turkish cheese made of cow's milk or a mixture of cow's and goat's milks.
 Gruyère-style cheeses are also produced in the United States, with Wisconsin having the largest output, and in Bosnia under the name Livanjski sir (Livno cheese).